 In all marketing campaigns, your resources are limited: time, money, human capital, etc. That’s why smart decisions need to be made.
 One of the common questions that SaaS companies face is: Is it better to use Inbound Marketing or PPC (Pay-Per-Click advertising) to generate better results?

-PPC campaigns are all about paying some amount of money for placing an ad on their website.
+PPC campaigns are all about paying some amount of money for placing an ad on a website, typically on search engines like Google or Bing.
 In this case, you need to set a budget and a period of time for the ad to run, and you need to pay each time someone clicks on the ad.
-The more budget you have, the more traffic will be generated.
+The greater the budget you have, the more traffic will be generated.

 Inbound marketing is a long term strategy, which creates qualified content to attract ideal customers.
 It helps potential customers to become aware of your SaaS company, creates trust among them and closes these leads into satisfied customers.
 Inbound marketing is about keeping your customers happy by shaping your strategy in a way that will clearly respond to their needs.